techiediaries/invoice-electron-angularjs-app/README.md

 **A desktop app for creating and printing simple invoices quickly **

+<a data-pin-do="embedPin" data-pin-width="large" href="https://www.pinterest.com/pin/427490189612765796/"></a>

-This a desktop which you can use to visually create an invoice ,export it to pdf and print or email it to your clients directly
+This is a desktop application which you can use to visually create an invoice ,export it to pdf and print or email it to your clients directly

 **This app is created with JavaScript,Angularjs and Electron**